 The employer has the obligation toward employees to ensure observation of their fundamental rights.
-The employer should protect the employees' personality; ensure that the working premises are clean and safe for the employee's health; not exercise control over the personal goods of the employee; keep the employees register; make available to employees a Labor Code; be provided with the administrative authorization; keep all documentation regarding accidents in the course of work; ensure safety of the work premises in order to guarantee the air ventilation; undertake proper measures for avoiding loud sounds and vibrations in the place of work; maintain the work equipment and the machinery; ensure to the employee all the necessary equipments for performing its work; make available to the employee food and water during the working hours; keep at the work premises first aid equipment.
+The employer should protect the employees' personality; ensure that the working premises are clean and safe for the employee's health; not exercise control over the personal goods of the employee; keep the employees register; make available to employees a copy of the Labour Code; be provided with the administrative authorization; keep all documentation regarding accidents in the course of work; ensure safety of the work premises in order to guarantee air ventilation; undertake proper measures to avoid loud sounds and vibrations in the place of work; maintain the work equipment and the machinery; guarantee to the employee all the necessary equipments for performing their duties; make available to the employee food and water during the working hours; retain on the work premises first aid equipment.